Mimickal/ReactionRoleBot/README.md

 @bot role-remove 🦊
 ```

-Removing all react-roles from a post.
-The bot will remove all reactions from the
+**Removing all react-roles from a post** - The bot will remove all reactions
-selected post, without removing any of the associated roles from the members who
+from the selected post, without removing any of the associated roles from the
-reacted to it.
-This is mostly useful to work around a limitation with Discord's
+members who reacted to it.
+This is mostly useful to work around a limitation
-API, since it treats admins removing reacts the same was as users removing
+with Discord's API, since it treats admins removing reacts the same was as users
-reacts.
+removing reacts.
 ```
 # Command
 @bot role-remove-all
 ```

-Printing command usage info.
-If you'd rather the bot tell you how to use it,
+**Printing command usage info** - If you'd rather the bot tell you how to use it,
 instead of looking at this page, you can use this command.
 ```
 # Command